Visiting Electives in Medicine

 Thank you for your interest in the University of Glasgow Visiting Medical Electives Programme.

-The Visiting Electives Programme has been suspended until academic session 21-22 due to the Covid-19 pandemic.
+The Visiting Electives Programme has been suspended until Summer 2022 due to the Covid-19 pandemic.
 This website will be updated when further information is available.
 Applications will be accepted when the Elective programme is recommenced.

 Normally, the University of Glasgow Medical School welcomes applications from UK, EU and International medical students for elective placements within University of Glasgow teaching hospitals.